There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in the city of Poughkeepsie, Clinton House was names for George Clinton, the first governor of New York and fourth vice-president of the United States.
 It is now used for offices and for the library of the Dutchess County Historical Society.

 Typically, visits may be scheduled by appointment only from Tuesday – Fridays between the hours of 10am – 3pm.
-The building is now closed due to the COVID Pandemic.

 Website: parks.ny.gov/historic-sites/1